Make-School-Courses/FEW-1.1-Web-Foundations/08 - JavaScript Arrays, Objects, Loops and Logic/README.md

-# Lesson Title

-HTML is the structural foundation for all web applications.

-There are a few rules to writing good HTML.
+# JavaScript Arrays, Objects, and Loops

+Arrays, Objects are core data structures in JavaScript.
+Use them to hold and organize data used in the programs you write.

+Use loops to automate repetative tasks.

 ## Learning Objectives/Competencies

-1. Identify tags, elements, and attributes
-1. Define tags, elements, and attributes
+1. Define Arrays and Objects
-1. Write quality semantic HTML
+1. Access values stored in arrays and Objects
+1. Use loops to automate processes

 ## Initial Exercise

-- Think pair share: "what is html" where have you seen it before.
+-

 ## Overview/TT I